Primary Navigation Mobile

 Land Rover Discovery engines, drive and performance

-For many, this is still the natural engine choice for a Discovery and it’s easy to see why.
+For many, this is was always the only natural engine choice for a Discovery and it’s easy to see why.
+Yes, it has been available with petrol power in the past, but the lumpy diesel upfront really suits this car.
 With all that power and torque on tap, it makes little effort of moving along at a reasonable pace despite its 2.1-tonne kerbweight.

-The D250 isn’t far behind the D300 in real terms and we reckon that it is powerful enough for most owners.
-It gets up to speed effortlessly, and unlike the petrol, doesn’t feel like it’s working particularly hard.
-The D250 is the best all-rounder for most drivers, with the transmission doing an excellent job of keeping its powerful motor spinning at optimum revs.
+The D350 is powerful enough for most owners.
+It gets up to speed effortlessly, with a 0-62mph time of 5.9 seconds, and unlike the old petrol models, doesn’t feel like it’s working particularly hard.
+The D350 is a consummate all-rounder for most drivers, with the transmission doing an excellent job of keeping its powerful motor spinning at optimum revs.

 What’s it like to drive?